telerik/winforms-docs/gridview/hierarchical-grid/how-to/accessing-child-templates.md

 ---

 # Accessing Child Templates

-##

-You can programmatically access your child templates using __RadGridView.MasterGridViewTemplate.ChildGridViewTemplates__ templates collection.
-For example to modify __AutoSizeColumnsMode__ to __Fill__ in the first child template use the following code:
+You can programmatically access your child templates using __RadGridView.MasterTemplate.Templates__ collection.
+For example, use the following code to set the __AutoSizeColumnsMode__ to *Fill* in the first child template :

 {{source=..\SamplesCS\GridView\HierarchicalGrid\HowTo\HowTo.cs region=AccessingChildTemplates}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\HowTo\HowTo1.vb region=AccessingChildTemplates}}